 Unit tests help to understand the design of the code on which you are working and instead of writing code you are also starting by outlining all the conditions which you are subjecting the code to and what outputs you had expected.

 A unit test is a faster way and more robust than coding without tests when you have got the hang of it.
-Unit tests give instant visual feedback which makes it more comfortable to pick up where the work was left off after an interruption as you will be able to see where you went wrong.
+Unit tests give instant visual feedback which makes it more comfortable.
+It picks up where the work was left off after an interruption as you will be able to see where you went wrong.
 It will represent a red light symbol which you need to fix.
 Get Amplework help for unit testing.